malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ![The rotational relaxation of the trimer molecule over a range of temperatures at a pressure of 13.50.
+The solid line describes the mean value at each time interval with an estimate of the error denoted by transparent region which is thinner than the thickness of the line for most values.
 Note the logarithmic scale of the time axis.
 ](../Projects/Dynamics/figures/rotational_relaxation.svg){width=80% #fig:rotational_relaxation}